Dog Bite Lawyer in Manassas, VA

-If you have suffered a canine attack in Manassas, or if you own a dog and risk facing a lawsuit, it is important to have an understanding of the different laws that could affect the case.
+If you have suffered a dog bite in Manassas, or if you own a dog and risk facing a lawsuit, it is important to have an understanding of the different laws that could affect the case.
 In this article, we will take a look at dog owner liability in Manassas for bites, and other dog-related injuries, the role that negligence plays in dog bite claims, and potential defenses dog owners could raise when facing a lawsuit for a dog bite or attack.
 If you’ve been attacked by an animal, the dog bite lawyer at Ashcraft & Gerel may be able to help.

 The Law on Dog Bites in Manassas